Dec. 14, 2017

-If you’re experiencing discomfort after putting in your new clear aligners, don’t worry.
+If you’re experiencing discomfort after putting in your new aligners, don’t worry.
 It’s a natural first step in your journey to unlocking the power of your smile.
+Some Club members may not experience any discomfort, but we have some tips for those of you who do.

-Here are a few easy tips for making your clear aligners more comfortable.
+Here are a few easy tips for making your aligners more comfortable.

 Included in your aligners box, Movemints are mints designed to help your aligners sit better.

-All aligners are trimmed and buffed prior to being shipped, but some areas may cause more discomfort than others.
 If you need to do any fine-tuning on the shape of your aligners, the emery board in your aligner box will be your friend.
 You can use it to lightly file down any sharp or rough edges on your aligners.
-If there’s any excess material on your clear aligners, just use small scissors to cut it off, and then use an emery board to file the new edge.
+If there’s any excess material on your aligners, just use small scissors to trim, and then use an emery board to file the new edge.

-Put a small wad of the wax between your aligners and your teeth in any areas that feel particularly sore.
+You can put a small wad of dental wax between your aligners and your teeth in any areas that feel particularly sore.
 The wax will help cushion your teeth as you get used to your aligners.
 We recommend applying the wax to dry aligners to ensure that it stays in place.

 If you want some prolonged cooling relief but don’t feel like eating anything, applying an ice pack to the outside of your mouth can have a similar effect.

-You may also consider taking an over the counter pain killer for two to three days to help ease any pain.
+You may also consider taking some Tylenol, Advil, or Aleve for two to three days to help ease any pain.

 If you’ve tried a few remedies and you’re still feeling discomfort, or if you’re experiencing significant pain, call our Customer Care team right away.
 They can provide additional tips specific to your treatment plan to make your teeth aligners easier to wear.